 - University Outreach programmes of study

-- Two drop down days based on HE decisions/ course finders/ personal statement preparation and introduction/ Finance talks/ apprenticeship session/ Gap Year guest speaker/ Alumni careers talks and Oxbridge/Medical/Dentistry seminars with Alumni/ tutors and practitioners
+- Two drop down days based on HE decisions/ course finders/ personal statement preparation and introduction/ Finance talks/ apprenticeship session/ Gap Year guest speaker/ Alumni careers talks and Oxbridge/Medical/Dentistry seminars with Alumni/ tutors and practitioners.

-- Due to the speed of requiring to adapt to being an independent learner with numerous shared home learning responsibility students were not able to structure these activities into their day due to the demands of curriculum content.
+- Due to the speed of requiring to adapt to being an independent learner with numerous shared home learning responsibilities, students were not able to structure these activities into their day due to the demands of curriculum content.

-Assessment and Predicted Grades
+Assessment and predicted grades

 - We offer Level 3 A Level and BTEC at CFGS Sixth Form.

-- Due to Covid 19
+- Due to Covid 19:

-- UCAS Predicted Grades for 2021 Apply will be generated through the professional judgement of teachers bearing in mind the intended delivery, deliberate practice and revision allocation for all subjects.
-Year 13 will receive three assessment points this academic year; with the first being late September based on a combination of in class and remote learning content.
+- UCAS Predicted Grades for 2022 Apply will be generated through the professional judgement of teachers bearing in mind the intended delivery, deliberate practice and revision allocation for all subjects.
+Year 13 will receive three assessment points this academic year, with the first being late September based on a combination of in class and remote learning content.
 This will contribute to providing some evidence for predicted grades.

 - All Year 13 students are in attendance and are allocated a full timetable along with registration and PSHEE.

-- Any student who is self-isolating due to having symptoms or being in contact with someone who has been tested positive or have themselves tested positive will receive their curriculum through SMHW while we move to rolling out MS Teams in the Autumn term.
+- Any student who is self-isolating due to having symptoms or being in contact with someone who has been tested positive or have themselves tested positive, will receive their curriculum via MS TEAMS and Office 365 as per our ‘Blended Learning Policy’.